 We have a lot of our customers working with Derby DB in production.

-Up to a certain size (~500k of artifacts in our tests with Artifactory 3.x and Derby DB), Derby provides excellent performance results-- even better than the MySQL DB.
-This is because it runs in the same process as Artifactory.
+Up to a certain size (~500k of artifacts in our tests with Artifactory 3.x and Derby DB), Derby provides excellent performance results, even better than the MySQL DB.
+This is because of it runs in the same process as Artifactory.

-Other considerations besides performance when choosing an external and out-of-process DB, is if you have your own DBAs who should regularly manage the databases and connect to them with management tools.
+Other considerations besides performance for choosing an external and out-of-process DB, is if you have your own DBAs who should regularly manage the databases and connect to it with management tools.